tensorflow/community/rfcs/20201201-cpp-gradients.md

 #### GradientRegistry

-We provide a registry to store the mapping from op type to factory functions that return the GradientFunction for an op’s instance.
-The factory function takes as input the ForwardOperation, which contains metadata from the forward operation, and returns a GradientFunction.
-This allows gradient function authors to control which inputs/outputs of the forward op to keep around by increasing the ref-count on AbstractTensorHandle.
+We provide a registry to store the mapping from op type to factory functions that return the `GradientFunction` for an op’s instance.
+The factory function takes as input the `ForwardOperation`, which contains metadata from the forward operation, and returns a `GradientFunction`.
+This allows gradient function authors to control which inputs/outputs of the forward op to keep around by increasing the ref-count on `AbstractTensorHandle`.

-Additionally, we provide a utility function RegisterNotDifferentiable to mark an op as non-differentiable.
+Additionally, we provide a utility function `RegisterNotDifferentiable` to mark an op as non-differentiable.
 This can be used to implement tf.no\_gradient.
-We also provide a NotDifferentiableGradientFunction which returns nullptr output gradients.
-This can be used to implement tf.stop\_gradient.
+We also provide a `NotDifferentiableGradientFunction` which returns nullptr output gradients.
+This can be used to implement `tf.stop\_gradient`.

 ```